tomshaw/tomshaw/README.md

 [![LinkedIn](https://img.shields.io/badge/Linked-in-0c66c3.svg)](https://www.linkedin.com/in/urlrider/)
 [![StackOverflow](https://img.shields.io/badge/Stack%20Overflow-tomshaw-F47F24)](https://stackoverflow.com/users/908382/tom-shaw)

 Hello, I'm [@tomshaw](https://github.com/tomshaw) a systems engineer from Dallas, Texas. 👋 I enjoy utilizing my expertise and programming skills in writing, modifying and integration in the field of software application development.
-I'm passionate about taking on roles that require the extra effort, empowers communities and organizations and ultimately improves peoples lives and creates a brighter future for us all.
-During my free time I love listening to good music.
-I have a massive iTunes library.
-When I'm not focused in front of a screen, I like to work out and spend time outside enjoying mother nature.
+I'm passionate about taking on roles that require the extra effort, empowers communities and organizations and ultimately improves peoples lives.
+During my free time I like to work out and spend time outside enjoying mother nature.
 I'm always looking for new challenges and meeting new people so don't hesitate to say hello.

 ## Open Source Projects